V-Day (movement): Criticism

 In the early 2000s, some right wing critics attacked V-Day for "hijacking the occasion of Valentine's Day".
 These conservative critics argued that feminists should not be admonishing people to consider rape, incest and violence on an occasion designed to celebrate love and romance.
 Individualist feminist Wendy McElroy stated that "V-Day embodies the same double standard and dishonesty that has characterized most feminist pronouncements for decades" and urged people to "take back Valentines Day".

-One critique came from Clara Eugenia Rojas in her 2005 publication "The ‘V-Day’ March in Mexico: Appropriation and Misuse of Local Women's Activism."
-Following the murders of the women in Juarez, Mexico, V-Day became involved with this cause.
+One critique came from Clara Eugenia Rojas in her 2005 publication "The 'V-Day' March in Mexico: Appropriation and Misuse of Local Women's Activism".
+Following the murders of the women in Ciudad Juárez, V-Day became involved with this cause.
 Rojas, a local feminist activist, noted that immediately following the discovery of the bodies, there was little that she nor anyone else could do to draw attention to the injustice and need for change.
 After five years of local activists attempting to promote awareness about the violence, V-Day finally put a spotlight on the incident and made it a global issue.
 Rojas, although grateful for the global exposure to the incident, believes that V-Day came too late to make much difference and that they were involved for the wrong reasons, i.e., publicity.
 Rojas also critiques the movement for sidelining the local feminists who were originally attached to this incident and failing to include them in organization or implementation of the march.

 Another critique comes from the LGBT (Lesbian, Gay, Bisexual, Transgender) community.
-In her article "Queerness, Disability, and The Vagina Monologues”, Kim Hall explained her dissatisfaction with the V-Day movement and more specifically The Vagina Monologues on an exclusionary basis.
+In her article "Queerness, Disability, and The Vagina Monologues", Kim Hall explained her dissatisfaction with the V-Day movement and more specifically The Vagina Monologues on an exclusionary basis.
 Hall believes that the play excludes issues of violence against intersex individuals and perpetuates heterosexism and ableism, or prejudice against people with disabilities.
 After this critique was published, many performances of The Vagina Monologues began advocating for the Intersex Society of North America by providing literature at the plays and urging the audience to donate.